etstud/Hello-Git/README.md

 # Hello-Git
-This my first project on GitHub.
+It my first project on GitHub.